Burnallover/frisquet-mqtt/README.md

 Buttons are :

 - switch to initiate the association of an emulated external temperature sensor
-- switch to initiate the association of an emulated Frisquet connect box (in the future)
+- switch to initiate the association of an emulated Frisquet connect box (in a future release)

 Input select :

-- prefilled mode to manage heating mode of the boiler
+- prefilled mode to manage heating mode of the boiler (in a future release)

 Some of this code was found on https://forum.hacf.fr/t/pilotage-chaudiere-frisquet-eco-radio-system-visio/19814/90